-correspond to the great-circle distances, e.g., by using map-projection systems for local areas such as UTM [43] to convert a pair of (latitude, longitude) to planar coordinates (x, y).
+wireless communication, e.g., Bluetooth and WiFi Direct.
+Also, for all location-based computations, the apps use a coordinate system such that the Euclidean distances correspond to the great-circle distances, e.g., by using map-projection systems for local areas such as UTM [44] to convert a pair of (latitude, longitude) to planar coordinates (x, y).
 Moreover, drivers use a navigation app that does not leak their locations to the SP.
-This can be done by prefetching the map of their operating areas (e.g., a city) and using the navigation app in off-line mode.
+This can be done by using a thirdparty navigation/traffic app (e.g., Google Maps, TomTom, Garmin) or prefetching the map of their operating areas (e.g., a city) and using the navigation app in off-line mode.